W. E. Cule: Life and works

 After leaving school locally, Cule worked as a journalist in Cardiff and Porthcawl.
 His first public school stories were published in the Boy's Own Paper and in the Young England magazine.
 Collections of these stories were subsequently issued in book form, the first such collection being Barfield's Blazer.
 He married Blanche Williams in 1897.
 In 1901, Cule and his wife were living at 41 Romilly Road, Canton, Cardiff, with their daughters Mabel (2) and Dilys (5 months).

 In 1900, Cule was appointed editor of the Sunday School Teacher magazine, which was afterwards merged in the Sunday School Chronicle.

 He received encouragement from Andrew Melrose the publisher for the Sunday School Union after submitting a story to him.
 Melville published Cule's first two books in 1899 – Child Voices, a collection of sketches and stories about children, and Sir Constant Knight of the Great King, an allegory of the Christian life.
-The same year, W.& R.Chambers published his fairyland book Mabel's Prince Wonderful, whose heroine was named for Cule's eldest daughter Mabel.
+The same year, W.& R.Chambers published his fairyland book Mabel's Prince Wonderful, whose heroine was named after Cule's eldest daughter Mabel.

 Chambers had earlier published a number of his adult short stories including "Lady Stalland's Diamonds", "The Anthropologist's Coat", "Old Mr. Jellicoe's Plan" and "Lord Cumberwell's Lesson".

 In 1903 Cule moved to London to take up a position in the publishing department of the National Sunday School Union.
 He continued to write boys' stories while also contributing serials to The Child's Own Magazine which were later published in the "Red Nursery" series of children's books.
 The White Caravan, Two Little New Zealanders and Mr Crusoe's Island are examples of serials that later became popular books.

 In 1906, Cule's youngest daughter Dilys died of a childhood illness.
 A touching account of how the family rallied to furnish a doll's house for her is given in Dilys in the Christmas Garden.
 Her death is also alluded to in a story from the fairy tale collection The Rose-Coloured Bus, which tells of a grieving woodcarver who makes a doll's house for his daughter.

 In 1906 Cule was appointed on the recommendation of Andrew Melrose and Rev Carey Bonner to head the publishing activities of the Baptist Missionary Society (BMS).
 Cule worked as an editor of missionary publications, including the monthly Missionary Herald and a children's magazine Wonderlands.
 He was instrumental in setting up the Carey Press as the BMS's commercial publishing arm.

 In 1911 he was living at 12 Genesta Road Westcliff, Southend-on-Sea, with his wife Blanche and their daughters Mabel (aged 12) and Daisy Elizabeth (aged 9).
 His occupation is stated as Publishing Manager and Author.

 Cule remained with the BMS for thirty years until his retirement, combining his professional editorial and publishing activities with his career as a popular writer.